bahgat-ahmed/Sentiment-Classification-How-To-Frame-Problems-for-a-Neural-Network/README.md

 <p align="center">
 <img src="Neural_Network.png" width="400" height="400" />
  </p>

+---
+A lot of this readme is taken from the project description made by Udacity and I have just made small modifications to their description and put it in this readme.
+---

 This is a project I have implemented in the Natural Language Processing (NLP) Udacity Nanodegree in the **Sentiment Analysis** extracurricular course in the Nanodegree.